- Holidays and Celebrations»

 - Hindu & Indian Holidays

-Vadapappu is a traditional South Indian preparation that is obtained by way of soaking split green gram (moong dal) in water for one hour or so and then draining out the water and adding some more nice ingredients to the drained lentil.
+Vadapappu is a traditional South Indian preparation that is obtained by way of soaking split green gram (mung dal/lentil) in water for one hour or so and then draining out the water and adding some more nice ingredients to the drained lentil.

 In the Telugu language, "vadapOta" means either the act of draining out the liquid from any foodstuff or the extracted material thus obtained itself.
-Here, while you are preparing Vadapappu, you are draining out the water from the soaked moong dal.
-So, it has become drained lentil.
+Here, while you are preparing Vadapappu, you are draining out the water from the soaked mung dal or lentil.
+So, it has become a drained lentil.
 Pappu means lentil.
 Hence, this recipe is named as Vadapappu.

 After draining out the water from soaked lentils, you are expected to add salt and other ingredients to the Vadapappu for good taste.

 Remember that you should not miss this Vadapappu for Sri Rama Navami celebration.
 Do the worship of Lord Sri Rama with flowers and by chanting slokas.
-Thereafter, offer Vadapappu Panakam to Him, obtain His blessings and eat them before engaging yourself into other errands of the day.
+Thereafter, offer Vadapappu and Panakam to Him, obtain His blessings and eat them before engaging yourself in other errands of the day.

 Vadapappu and Panakam recipes

-Very easy to Prepare and at No extra Cost
+Very Easy to Prepare and No Extra Cost Panakam Vadapappu Recipes

-- It is very simple and easy to prepare these recipes.
+It is very simple and easy to prepare the Panakam and Vadapappu recipes.

-- Further, there is no need of cooking at all.
+Further, there is no need for cooking at all.

-- It involves no extra additional cost at all as the ingredients are very cheap and are of daily usage.
+It involves no extra additional cost as all the ingredients are very cheap and are of daily usage.

 split green gram